Creation Museum: Background

 The Creation Museum portrays a literal interpretation of the creation narrative from the Book of Genesis in the Bible using creation science, a pseudoscientific form of young Earth creationism (YEC).
 It is owned and operated by Answers in Genesis (AiG), a creation apologetics organization.
 According to the AiG website, the purpose of the museum is to "exalt Jesus Christ as Creator, Redeemer, and Sustainer", to "equip Christians to better evangelize the lost", and to "challenge visitors to receive Jesus Christ as Savior and Lord".
 AiG founder Ken Ham said: "We're not out to convert people to believing in Intelligent Design.
 We're not out to convert people to not believe in evolution.
 And we're not out to just convert people to being Creationists.
 We're Christians."

 YEC, the belief that the God of the Bible created the Universe and everything in it in six 24-hour days, approximately 6,000 years ago, contradicts the scientific consensus that the Earth is approximately 4.5 billion years old and that living organisms come into being by descent from common ancestors through evolution.
 A Sunday Independent columnist said in 2007 that "there are plenty of Americans ready to embrace Ham and support his museum", citing the fact that the $27 million museum was entirely privately funded and citing a Gallup public opinion poll showing widespread belief among Americans in biblical accounts of human origins.
 A similar poll conducted by Pew Research Center in 2016 found that 35% of Americans agreed with the statement "humans and other living things have existed in their present form since the beginning of time".

 Displays at the Creation Museum present AiG's views of the world.
 Left: "7 C's in God's Eternal Plan": Creation, Corruption, Catastrophe, Confusion, Christ, Cross, Consummation.
-Right: A wrecking ball labeled "millions of years" smashing the brick foundation of a church to represent the abandonment of scripture in the modern world.
+Right: A wrecking ball labeled "millions of years" smashing the brick foundation of a church to represent the abandonment of Biblical literalism in the modern world.
 Behind the ball is a Ken Ham mannequin pushing a wheelbarrow full of bricks, a metaphor for the work of AiG.